matthewbradley22/curator/README.md

 ## Example

-This is a basic example of retriving data from gbif, flagging it with CoordinateCleaner, and flagging any species names in the data that do not occur in the example ECD provided in the package.
+This is a basic example of retriving data from gbif, flagging it with CoordinateCleaner (flag_data), and flagging any species names in the data that do not occur in the example ECD provided in the package (flag_names).

 ``` r
 library(curator)